 16. Support services

-16.1 weclapp provides customer support (standard) by email during regular work days and office hours free of charge.
-Questions are answered usually within two working days.
+16.1 weclapp provides the customer with free support (standard) by email during the customer’s regular business hours.
+Queries are generally answered within two working days.

-16.2 The Customer may order further support services.
+16.2 The customer can book additional support services.

-17.2 The Customer will exempt weclapp from any liability based on his own violation of import or export regulations and he will support weclapp during the legal defense against claims to the best of its ability.
+17.2 The customer will release weclapp from any liability due to a breach of import or export regulations committed by the customer and will support weclapp during the legal defense against claims to the best of its ability.

-18. Applicable law, place of performance, legal venue, contract languages
+18. Applicable law, place of fulfillment, place of jurisdiction, contract languages

-18.1 All legal relationships between the parties to the contract are subject to the laws of the Federal Republic of Germany.
-Provisions of the UN Convention on Contracts for the International Sale of Goods do not apply.
+18.1 For all legal relationships between the contracting parties, the laws of the Federal Republic of Germany apply to the exclusion of the UN Convention on Contracts for the International Sale of Goods.

-18.2 The place of performance is Marburg (Germany).
+18.2 The place of fulfillment is Marburg (Germany).

-18.3 The legal venue for all disputes and possible action as a result of or in connection with this contract, including its validity, is Marburg (Germany).
-A possible exclusive legal venue remains unaffected.
+18.3 The place of jurisdiction for all disputes and proceedings resulting from or associated with this contract, including disputes concerning its validity, is Marburg (Germany).
+Any exclusive place of jurisdiction remains unaffected by this.

 18.4 The contract languages are German and English.

-For the duration of the contract, weclapp is entitled to name the Customer as a ‘reference Customer’ to third parties and to use the Customer’s name and logo on its own internet pages for reference purposes.
+For the duration of the contract, weclapp is entitled to name the customer to third parties as a “reference customer” and to include the customer’s name and logo on its website for the purpose of presenting this reference.

 20. Final provisions

-20.2 Should individual provisions be invalid or void, the validity of the remaining provisions shall not be affected.
+20.2 If individual provisions should be invalid, the validity of the other provisions will remain unaffected.

-20.3 Changes and/or additions to the contract have to be made in text form.
-This also applies if the text form requirement is to be changed.
+20.3 Modifications and/or additions to this contract must be made in text form.
+This also applies for any changes to the written form requirement.

-20.4 Subject to paragraph 5.5 the parties to the contract may transfer rights and obligations to a third party only after written consent has been obtained from the other party.
-Such consent shall not be refused unreasonably.
+20.4 Notwithstanding the regulation in Clause 5.5, the contracting parties may only transfer rights and obligations to a third party with the prior written consent of the other contracting party.
+Consent may not be refused unreasonably.

-20.5 Working days are Monday to Friday, except public holidays.
+20.5 Working days are considered all days from Monday to Friday except for public holidays.